-Use of any University facility to sell, except for fund raising, or collection of donations, which must be authorized by the Office of Advancement.
+Use of any University facility to sell, fundraising, or collection of donations, which must be authorized by the Offices of Business and Finance or Advancement.
 Students may not solicit on behalf of the University without its permission.
 This includes, but is not limited to, the disbursement of any forms or promotional/informational material on University property.